-Any marine vessel larger than 26 feet (26') is classified by NNMA as a yacht.
-These vessels do not have specific passenger or weight requirements as vessels smaller than 26 feet.
+Any marine vessel larger than twenty-six feet (26') is classified by NNMA as a yacht.
+These vessels do not have any specific passenger or weight requirements.
 It is the responsibility of the vessel's captain to insure his/her vessel is seaworthy and is not over loaded.
 Century Boats recommends the following: